Terms of Engagement

 Our costs are to be paid within 10 working days following our invoice, unless other arrangements are made.
 In property transactions, costs are generally payable on settlement.
 We may deduct our costs from funds held in our trust account.

-We may ask you to pay costs in advance.
+We may ask you to pay our costs in advance.
 Your payment will be held in our trust account and released to us when an invoice has been sent to you.

 If you are instructing us on behalf of a company, incorporated society, trust, or as an executor or administrator of an estate, you agree to be personally liable (along with the company, society, and any other trustee, executor, or administrator) to pay our costs, as well as any interest and collection costs.